 Jaundice in newborn babies can be divided up into common simple (physiological) jaundice and other causes.
 It is often not serious but some cases are serious and need further tests and treatment.
 A midwife should usually be able to advise about jaundice in babies.

 It is common for newborn babies to develop mild jaundice when they are 2-3 days old.
 It is due to a mild increase in the breakdown of red blood cells combined with a liver that is not quite fully functioning.
 The liver soon matures and the jaundice begins to disappear towards the end of the first week and has gone by day 10.
 The baby is well and has no other problems.

 The are various other causes of jaundice in newborn babies.
-Some are due to serious disease of the blood or liver or to other problems.
+Some can be due to serious disease of the blood or liver or to other problems.
 As a rule, the jaundice is not likely to be physiological jaundice if the baby is unwell and/or the jaundice is present in the first 24 hours after birth or lasts for more than 10 days.
 Therefore, if a baby is unwell or the jaundice is persisting past 10 days, medical advice should be sought.
 Kernicterus is a very rare but serious complication of jaundice in babies where brain damage can occur due to high levels of bilirubin in the blood.

 There is no specific treatment for jaundice in children and adults.
 Treatment depends on the cause.
 See individual leaflets on the various diseases that can cause jaundice, including:

 - Alcohol Poisoning and Liver Disease (Effects of Alcohol Abuse).